 Overall, you can expect to see an average performance improvement of 20–70%, whatever apps you’re using.
 Keep in mind that you can take advantage of increased performance just by upgrading to PHP 7, without changing a single line of code.
 Of course, if you are writing new code and you’re looking for ways to up your game, PHP 7 also has you covered.

 As much as you might enjoy coding, it can easily become a chore, and quality can suffer as a result.
 Wouldn’t it be great if there was a new version of PHP that took some of the hassle away, and encouraged you to write better code than ever?
-By taking advantage of PHP 7, you can make your code faster to write, easier to follow, more efficient and more secure.
+PHP 7 makes your code faster to write, easier to follow, more efficient and more secure.

 What would a new version of PHP be without new features?
 PHP 7 doesn’t disappoint on this front, delivering a whole range of brand new features that provide everything you need to write higher quality, more cohesive code.

-One of the biggest changes in PHP 7 is the introduction of scalar type declarations and return type declarations – just don’t forget to enable them.
-The new anonymous classes also simplify code by removing the need to define whole new classes of object for one-off use.
+One of the biggest changes in PHP 7 is the introduction of scalar type declarations.
+These help you define functions more strictly and accurately – just don’t forget to enable them.
+Return type declarations are also now available to do the same thing for function results.
+Another important addition is the null coalescing operator that simplifies common patterns to make code more concise.
+New anonymous classes also simplify code by removing the need to create whole new classes of object for one-off use.

 Nobody wants to update old code whenever they upgrade PHP, and generally speaking, you don’t have to.
 The vast majority of existing code will work perfectly with PHP 7, although it’s always worth checking that you don’t rely on any deprecated features or removed extensions.

 For instance, old style constructors from PHP 4 will now cause E_DEPRECATED errors.
-Another big change is that the original MySQL API has been replaced with new options.
+Another big change is that the MySQL library from 5.5 has been replaced with new options.
 Visit PHP.net for a full overview of deprecated features.

 Migrating to PHP 7 from 5.6 or another previous version is simple, but there are a few basic steps you can take to ensure the process goes smoothly.
 For example, it’s a good idea to update your software across the board at the same time as PHP.
 By running the latest versions of PHP-related software, e.g. your CMS, you can minimise potential issues and take full advantage of everything PHP 7 has to offer.
 Testing your sites with PHP 7 before going live is also recommended.